djswain9/djswain9/README.md

 </h1>

 <h4 align="center">
-        A 3rd year student pursuing my Bachelors’s in Electronics and Communication Engineering, from Silicon Institute of Technology.<br>
+        A 3rd year student pursuing my Bachelors’s in Electronics and Communication Engineering, from Silicon Institute of Technology,Bhubaneswar.<br>
 I am a Linux and IoT enthusiast & Web Developer.
 </h4>